Wednesday, May 30, 2018

 Sign-Up: Events tab on the new AGBC Munich Community Platform at www.agbc-munich.com

-We will lead-off with a discussion on Blockchain, led by an expert from the Munich offices of the International Data Corporation (IDC – www.idc.com), the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
+We led-off with a discussion on Blockchain, led by an expert from the Munich offices of the International Data Corporation (IDC – www.idc.com), the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
 With more than 1,100 analysts worldwide, IDC offers global, regional, and local expertise on technology and industry opportunities and trends in over 110 countries.

 Blockchain is an evolving approach for providing transaction transparency through the use of decentralized ledger technology that provides security and incorruptibility through the use of cryptographic signatures and encryption.
 It provides an appealing, collaborative solution to problems that many industries confront today.
 For instance, it can help lower the cost of trust while boosting the effectiveness of many business processes, both within and between companies.
 In fact for many companies, it represents a paradigm shift in how they will approach their future management and processing of data.

 What is a Cryptocurrency?
-As explained by Wikipedia, a cryptocurrency is a digital asset/currency designed to work as a medium of exchange that uses cryptography to secure its transactions, to control the creation of additional units, and to verify the transfer of assets.
+As explained by Wikepedia, a cryptocurrency is a digital asset/currency designed to work as a medium of exchange that uses cryptography to secure its transactions, to control the creation of additional units, and to verify the transfer of assets.
 Cryptocurrencies use decentralized control as opposed to centralized electronic money and central banking systems.
 The decentralized control of each cryptocurrency works through a blockchain, which is a public transaction database, functioning as a distributed ledger.
 Key examples of cryptocurrencies are Bitcoin, Ethereum, and Ripple.
+The Panelists:

 Florian Batliner-Staber, COO and co-founder of Chainium.
 Chainium is a blockchain company that is building the custom infrastructure the future global equity market needs.
 Just recently, Chainium has completed their Token Sale successfully.
 Florian specializes in technology solutions and product development around global equities and shareholder relationship management.
 He holds a degree in communication science at the Ludwig-Maximilians-Universität in Munich.
 He gained his first experience with technology start-ups in 1995 when he first founded his own internet agency.
 Between 2006 and 2017 Florian was the Head of Technology in Continental Europe for Computershare (http://www.computershare.com), the global market leader in transfer agency for stocks/shares and share registration, employee equity plans, proxy solicitation and stakeholder communications.
 In this position, Florian managed both IT infrastructure and software development projects, as well as product management.
 He has also been responsible for the rollout of global back office software products as well as the implementation of large-scale applications in the financial services industry in Europe.